May 29, 2018

 As part of their project, students built a cost-benefit model and merged that with knowledge from the exposure and mitigation research to develop a decision-making tool for homeowners in Allegheny County.
 The tool allows homeowners to assess the paint, soil and water lead hazards in their home.

-Throughout the spring semester, Nick Chmielewski (DC’18), a psychology major with minors in social and political history and business administration, worked in the physical mitigation group and looked at how to lower children’s blood lead levels through mitigating lead associated with exposure through paint, soil and water.
+Throughout the spring semester, Nick Chmielewski (DC’18), a policy and management major with minors in social and political history and business administration, worked in the physical mitigation group and looked at how to lower children’s blood lead levels through mitigating lead associated with exposure through paint, soil and water.
 Chmielewski found this the most interesting part of the project.

 “What I found interesting is that Allegheny County and PWSA have resources available which are probably not being utilized in the most efficient manner to lower blood lead levels in children,” said Chmielewski “What we learn in social and decision sciences we can apply to situations like this to maximize the efficiency of the resources available.”